 |

-"The Environment Agency (EA) is within weeks of letting Monsanto escape its
+"The Environment Agency (EA) is within weeks of letting Monsanto escape its liability for knowingly

-dumping thousands of tonnes of cancer-causing chemicals including all the
+dumping thousands of tonnes of cancer-causing chemicals including all the ingredients of the DDT

 defoliant Agent Orange in two quarries in Wales."